Houston Downtown Walking Tours

 Escalators and Elevators:

-Tours A and B each have escalators.
-Tour B has elevators.
-If you have a fear or phobia of either of these, do not go on these tours.
+Tour D has both escalators and elevators.
+If you have a fear or phobia of either of these, do not go on this tour.

 Not all tunnels are American with Disabilities Act (ADA) accessible.
 Buildings from before 1990, when the ADA was passed, were grandfathered.
 Some escalators are not wide.
 Some minor climbing on staircases of about one dozen steps is included on all tours.
 Tours C and D require more climbing of outdoor stairwells.
 If one uses a cane, wheelchair, or walker, these tours are not appropriate.
 Furthermore, if a person with a disability ignores this information and signs up for this tour and cannot complete it and or slows the tour for everyone else in a group, they will have made this a very unpleasant event.

-Tour D – This is the most popular walk.
-It has lots of visual images as we go by several shops and food courts.
+Tour D – This is the most popular walking tour of the outside downtown walking tours.
 This is the most balanced tour of being outside and indoors.
 The first half of the tour takes us southwest into Sam Houston Park.
 We see 10 historical buildings ranging from 1823 to 1905.

 These buildings include: